lydell/elm-version/README.md

 Want to use `elm-version` in CI and build systems?
 Then it’s recommended to commit a copy of `elm-version` to your repo!
 You _could_ copy that one-liner above into your CI setup and build scripts, but:

 - It’s ugly and hard to read.
-- You might end up with accidentally using different versions of `elm-version` in CI vs your build scripts.
+- You might end up accidentally using different versions of `elm-version` in CI vs your build scripts.
 - I’d recommend adding a shasum check to it (so you know that you get what you expected), which makes the oneliner even more complicated and error-prone.

 By instead committing a copy of `elm-version`: